demeoni/cssfactor-py/readme.md

 ### 17.07.2024

 ### Backend
+* Added tqdm for Frontend Console view,
-* Added tqdm, (tqdm is a fast, extensible progress bar for Python and CLI) will provide a visual progress indicator for the CSS processing steps.
+* Added tqdm for Backend Terminal view, (tqdm is a fast, extensible progress bar for Python and CLI) will provide a visual progress indicator for the CSS processing steps,
 * Added a consume whitespace method to skip over unexpected whitespace.
 * Added error handling in frontend and a synchronize method to recover from parsing errors.